Political Science (PSC)

 PSC 433.
 Feminist Theories.
 4 Hours.

 A range of feminist political theories including liberal, radical, socialist, postmodern, and global feminisms which offer different solutions to social issues such as the division of labor in the home and beyond, reproductive rights, and sexuality.
 Course Information: Same as PHI 411, SOA 408, and WGS 411.
-Prerequisite: WGS 301 is recommended but not required.
+Prerequisites: WGS 301 is recommended but not required.

 PSC 435.
 ECCE: American Political Thought.
 3,4 Hours.